gabe-mousa/autotrader/README.md

 # autotrader

-A localhost, single-user web app for designing, backtesting, paper-trading, and running algorithmic trading strategies (equities and options) against a personal Charles Schwab brokerage account.
+A localhost, single-user web app for designing, backtesting, paper-trading, and running algorithmic trading strategies (equities and derivatives) against a personal Charles Schwab brokerage account.

+This is made for technical people to trade stocks in an easy non-technical way.
+It's not the easiest lift to get the application working and setting up strategies, and I would be surprised if anyone is able to make instant profits without much effort, but feel free to give it a shot and if you want to email, or dm me on socials I'm happy to talk about the project more.

 - **Backend:** Python (FastAPI + asyncio) — market data ingestion, a shared strategy-evaluation engine used identically in backtest/paper/live,